UK Digital Photography Club

 A Little History...

 This club is the direct response to the interest generated by the short course Introduction To Digital Photography (PDF slides) which Professor Hank Dietz gave as part of the Electrical and Computer Engineering Department's EDay2003 activities.
 Dietz has a long history in photography.
 He was photo editor for his high school newspaper and yearbook, also for Columbia University's Broadway Magazine.
 Aside from school-related publications, his work has appeared in places ranging from news photos in the New York Times to a full-page color ad for Hammacher-Schlemmer in the Saturday Evening Post.
 Since becoming a computer engineer, he has continued his interest in photography as both a hobby and a source of new directions for his research.
-As early as the mid 1980s, Dietz researched and published on digital halftoning techniques; his more recent work includes computational video walls, 360-dgree high-resolution digital imaging, and various methods to improve image quality for consumer digital cameras.
+As early as the mid 1980s, Dietz researched and published on digital halftoning techniques; his more recent work includes computational video walls, 360-dgree high-resolution digital imaging, 3D capture, and various methods to improve image quality for consumer digital cameras.

 [A NEW WAY TO IMAGE] UK Digital Photography Club